 - Any extra flowers that may be laying around… the more the merrier!

-If time permits, we always try to get at least a few bridal photos of the bride in her dress.
+If time permits, we always try to get at least a few photos of the bride getting in her dress.
 We will try to utilize natural light through a window light or in an open area.
-It’s also a great time to stage a champagne toast with the bridesmaids!
+It’s also a great time to stage a champagne toast with the bridesmaids or plan a confetti pop or fun robe shot!

 If your wedding package doesn’t include a second associate photographer, I also like to try to get some photos of the groom doing things like putting on the tie, cuff-links, and maybe trying to get his jacket on a hanger.